tonyarnold/PromiseKit/_posts/2014-09-25-Web-API-classes.md

 Most web APIs require authentication, usually in the headers.
 The convenience methods on `NSURLConnection` that PromiseKit provides will not be sufficient here.
 They are deliberately simple for the 90% usage.

-We will use `OMGHTTPURLRQ` to generate `NSURLRequest`s that we will then will pass to PromiseKit:
+We will use *OMGHTTPURLRQ* to construct `NSURLRequest`s that we will then will pass to PromiseKit.
+You already have OMGHTTPURLRQ because PromiseKit imports it in order to generate requests for its `NSURLConnection` categories.

+OMGHTTPURLRQ is a useful helper library that does the difficult work required in correctly constructing REST-style API requests.

 {% highlight objectivec %}
 @interface MyAPI